 Turn Dynapix on then go to the main image display, find a particle and click on it.
 Try to center the particle in the box fairly well.
 You can move it after clicking by dragging it in either window.
 In the particle window you should see your newly selected box appear and, if e2boxer was able to do so successfully, more boxed particles should be displayed that were autoboxed automatically.
 Continue adding black reference boxes in the main image display until a reasonable proportion of the particles in the image have been selected.
-Try to avoid having too many false positives, though.

 - ➡ If you put a black box on something that caused a lot of bad particles to be selected, hold shift down and left click on it to remove it - the automatic boxes will update automatically to reflect this change (providing Dynapix is on) - Bad particles or boxes that contain just noise can be damaging to your reconstruction, as they permit noise/model bias to become stronger.
 It is much better to miss a few good particles if it permits you to exclude obvious 'bad' particles. - One caveat to the above, if the good particles that get excluded are all in one orientation, that would be a bad thing, of course - ➡ If you just want to start again : Hit the clear button in the main controller all reference (black) and auto (green) boxes will be removed and you can start again on this image.
-This functionality is particularly useful when you are just getting to know how e2boxer works.
-Also, clearing can be useful when you think the results of the auto boxing are bad.
-Try starting afresh but use different references. - ➡ The 'classify' button does not currently do anything useful.
+This functionality is particularly useful when you are just getting to know how e2boxer works. - ➡ Don't hit the 'classify' button.
 This is a planned future feature which will make it much easier to eliminate bad particles, but it isn't complete yet.
-There will likely be other automatic picking algorithms in future as well - Note that this isn't your only opportunity to eliminate bad particles.
-Try not to be overly liberal, but you will have another chance to clean up any false positives after the Wiener filtration step.